An important aspect

 have published numerous peer-reviewed papers on the subject of

-the importance of peak hourly average ozone concentrations and
+the importance of the higher hourly average ozone concentrations

-relevant scientific issue (see Musselman et al., 2006 for a critical
+and relevant scientific issue (see Musselman et al., 2006 for

-review of the literature).
-Lefohn and Benedict (1982) initially
+a critical review of the literature).
+Lefohn and Benedict (1982)

-proposed that the higher hourly average concentrations should
+initially proposed that the higher hourly average concentrations

-be given greater weight than the mid- and low-level values when
+should be given greater weight than the mid- and low-level values

 Similarly, several researchers collaborating